fongc123/notes/Machine Learning/Convolutional Neural Networks.md

 > [!INFO]
 > Two convolution layers would be no more powerful than a single convolution layer.

+## Convolutional Arithmetic
+Given parameters (e.g., kernel size, input size, stride, padding), the output size after a convolution operation can be calculated and is often needed.

+> [!INFO]
+> In PyTorch, an error is raised when the input and output sizes don't match.
+In Keras, the size

 # Pooling Layer
 A <span style = "color:lightblue">pooling layer</span> **reduces the representation size** (*less computation*) and **provides spatial invariance**.
 Once features are detected, only an <u>approximate</u> location is needed.